jbnetapp/demosmbc/README.md

 ````

-Now you are ready to play with SMBC in real life to demonstrate the resilience :smile:
+Now you are ready to play with SMBC in real life :smile:

-To demonstrate the LUN is alway available you could:
+To demonstrate the SAN LUN residency you could:
-- Pout all Data LIF port donw the LUN *network interface modify -status-admin down -lif <>*
+- Put all Data LIF down from primary cluster1 *network interface modify -status-admin down -lif <>*
-- Failover or Reboot or destroy all cluster1 or cluster3
+- Failover or Reboot or destroy all cluster1 or cluster2
 - etc..

 <img src="Pictures/SystemManagerSMBC.png" alt="NetApp System Manager" width="1100" height="500">